natfaulk/mingraph/README.md

 type | Type of graph.
-Either `bar` or `line` | `line` bipolar | Allows for data that goes negative | `false` tooltip | Shows y values for each data series at mouse x position | `true`
+Either `bar` or `line` | `line` bipolar | Allows for data that goes negative | `false` tooltip | Shows y values for each data series at mouse x position | `true` xMax | The Maximum x value - used to display the correct x value on the tooltip (rather than just the sample number).
+Disabled if < 0 | `-1`

 ### `Mingraphing.addData(dataset, selector, colour, chartNumber, maxValue, label)`
 Adds a dataset to the graph.
 Data will be added as a new series.